individual advice sessions

 - If you need advice on studying in English as a foreign language, you will find more appropriate support from the International Study and Language Institute.

-If you have a quick query that can be answered in a non-private setting, you can drop in to our Study Advice and Maths Support Desk in the Library (Ground Floor, to the left of the lifts).
-This service is available from13:00-15:00 in vacation.
+If you have a quick query that can be answered in 10 minutes in a non-private setting, you can drop in to G16 in the Library (Ground Floor, to the right of the stairs).
+This service is available from 13:00-14:00 Monday to Friday.

 - to check how to reference a particular kind of text